r1chardj0n3s/pycode-minecraft/README.rst

   the target position is clear.
 ``clear(pos)``
   Clear the block at the position nominated.
+``colors``
+  A list of all the standard Minecraft dye color names.
+Combine with random.choice() for fun!

   Note: using clear with the Python Block position will remove the block!